u15030378/cos750-polymorphism-tests/readme.md

 6. Do the same for the rest of the test cases that are commented out.

 ## Submission
+1. Create a new branch in your repository called `<your name>/polymorphism`.
+2. Commit your changes to the new branch.
+3. Push the branch to your repository.
+4. Create a pull request from your branch to the main branch.
+5. Add your instructor as a reviewer to the pull request.
+6. Deadline for submission is 01/01/2025.

 ## Troubleshooting
 When compiling or running the application on a java version other than v11, you will receive the following error: